Francodo/Create-Test-and-Deploy-on-AWS-Cloud/README.md

 Francis Odo

-After learning how to create, train and deploy a Machine Learning model locally in non-production environment, it is also necessary to learn and understand how to process it on a particular cloud system.
-My focus here is on the Amazon Sagemaker and Google MLCloud.
+After learning how to create, train and deploy a Machine Learning model locally in a non-production environment, it is also necessary to learn and understand how to process it on a particular cloud system.
+My focus here is on the Amazon Sagemaker and Google ML Cloud.
+These are all Artificial Intellegience architecture based applications.

 First, The Amazon SageMaker Cloud System
 There are two different projects packaged here.

 1. Sentiment Analysis

-  The Project files are
+  The project files are
   a) SageMaker Project.ipynb

   b) train.py